phakudi/prometheus-exporters/mysqld_exporter/README.md

 #### Non-Interactive installation

 This is the default mode of installation.
-In this mode, the installer script assumes that you have already setup a database user for the exporter (using the SQL commands above) and reads the following environment variable(s) for the inputs it needs.
+In this mode, the installer script assumes that you have a MySQL database up and running and have already setup a database user for the exporter (using the SQL commands above).
+The installer reads the following environment variable(s) for the inputs it needs.
 Please be sure to set them up with the appropriate value(s) before invoking the commands below.

 For default non-interactive install using curl, please use...